 - People: to end poverty and hunger, in all their forms and dimensions.

-The programme includes three one week on-campus sessions, one each at the beginning (October 2019), in the middle (January 2020), and at a later stage of the teaching programme (March 2020).
+The program includes three one-week on-campus sessions, one each at the beginning (October 2022), in the middle (January 2023), and at a later stage of the teaching program (March 2023).